kikysr27/augmentation-on-YOLOv8-2Camera-Agroindustri/README.md

-# augmentation-on-YOLOv8-2Camera-Agroindustri
+# segmentation-on-YOLOv8-2Camera-Agroindustri
-Thisi is running 2 camera Yolov8 Augmentation.I don't use Nvidia GPU, if you want real time and high FPS, use Nvidia GPU.
+Thisi is running 2 camera Yolov8 segmentation.I don't use Nvidia GPU, if you want real time and high FPS, use Nvidia GPU.

 https://youtu.be/fpmKybzMiWE